hyperloris/tyson/README.md

 ### A nice example

-Let's start with a JSON rappresenting a city:
+Let's start with a JSON representing a city:

 ```json
 {